mboyea/map-pie-charts/readme.md

 ✓ (Map Prototype) Map rendering is within a javascript function which injects the map into a given element
 ✓ The render function can move the viewport to specified lat/long coordinates
 ✓ The render function takes in lat/long coordinates and renders red points at those positions
- (Map Display) Map rendering is within a javascript object which manages a map and can update the view & data and rerender performantly
+✓ (Map Display) Map rendering is within a javascript object which manages a map and can update the view properties and data ✓ Mock data is added
-✓ Mock data is added
+Rendered data is clustered into a single datapoint in the middle of the group when zoomed out (points are close together in the view)
 The red points are replaced with charts representing the data
 Styling is at a presentable quality
 Ensure performance with 1-40 charts, even on mobile devices

 ### Files
 map-prototype.js